Luxotick/LuxotGrabber/README.md

 <h1 align="center"> LuxotGrabber </h1>

 <p align="center"> Educational purposes only, I learned a lot from this project and still learning too. </p>
+<p align="center"> Making project public and taking a break for a while if you want to help the project you can add me on discord: Luxotick </p>

 <p align="center"> <i> Made by Luxotick </i> </p>